mario-b-amaro/multilinear-regression/README.md

 This repository has three files:

-- README.md
+- *README.md*

+- *MultilinearGeneralFit.py*: full script featuring:
+      > Multilinear regression to determine the optimal parameters (minimum square error approach)
-- MultilinearGeneralFit.py (A script to perform the multilinear regression and obtain the optimal parameters, as well as clone the original data file and add the model values, errors, and more)
+      > Clone the original data file and add to it the model values, errors, and more
+      > Plot various information of interest:
+            .
+Optimal parameter model + Data Points
+            .
+Deviations from the model
+            .
+Distribution of deviations from the model + Normal fit .
+"Collapsed" fit (transform multilinear into the equivalent linear fit conserving variance) .
+Bayesian fit (adapted from https://github.com/krasserm/bayesian-machine-learning)

+- *MultilinearPlotter.py*: shortened script, equivalent to MultilinearGeneralFit.py, but without calculating optimal parameters.
+Useful if this has been calculated and only plotting is of interest.

-- Data.txt (An example data file - it is important that the used data file has this format)
+- *Data.txt*: an example data file - it is important that the used data file has this format, so that the data retrieval works - or else, the code might need to be changed to accomodate for that

+- *Alternative Fits* folder: a folder with alternative fitting types.
+Currently featuring only Minimax approach:
+      > *MultilineFit_Minimax.py*: A script to calculate the optimal parameters to fit the data using a minimax approach (minimizing the maximum deviation) and plot it.